 I know you’re probably extremely busy with your job(s), family, friends, school, housework, and/or cooking (just to name a few).

-Today I’m sharing another easy, tasty, and healthy dish – my Vegan Kimchi “Fried” Rice.
+Today I’m sharing another easy, tasty, and lower-calorie dish – my healthy Vegan Kimchi Fried Rice.

 What is Kimchi?